fniessink/next-action/README.md

 Buy groceries @store +DinnerParty p:meal
 ```

+Notes:

-Note: the ids can be any string without whitespace.
+- The ids can be any string without whitespace.
+- Instead of `p` you can also use `before` for better readability, e.g. `Do this before:that`.

-A parent task can have multiple child tasks, meaning that the parent task remains blocked until all children are completed.
-A child task can block multiple parents by repeating the parent, e.g. `Cook meal p:groceries p:invites`.
+- A parent task can have multiple child tasks, meaning that the parent task remains blocked until all children are completed.
+- A child task can block multiple parents by repeating the parent, e.g. `Buy groceries before:cooking and before:invites`.

 ### Styling the output